 3550 - 3700 MHz is a relatively high frequency range, meaning this band does not penetrate buildings and terrain well, and is unsuitable for long distances over land.

-Mobile companies can deploy 4G LTE technology in band 48, using it augment their existing LTE networks.
+Mobile companies can deploy 4G LTE or 5G NR technology in band 48, using it augment their existing networks.
 They can do this using both indoor and outdoor antennas, which have different specific rules for this band.

-There are several different ways LTE can be deployed in band 48.
+There are several different ways 4G or 5G mobile service can be deployed in band 48.

-Companies can deploy relatively standard LTE in this band with Tier 2 licenses.
+Companies can deploy relatively standard mobile service in this band with Tier 2 licenses.
 It is an unpaired band, meaning there are not separate frequencies for transmitting versus receiving.
-Therefore, in order to deploy standard LTE it must be the TDD variety of LTE.
+Therefore, in order to deploy standard LTE or NR, it must be the TDD variety.